Youniwemi/mail-control/readme.txt

 4. Test your smtp confirugation, "Send a test email" and "Test your SPF, DKIM, and domain DMARC setup"

 == Changelog ==
+= 0.2.8 =
+* Bug fix : customized message was not saved correctly to mail queue if background mailer is active.
 = 0.2.7 : Email Customizer =
 * Customize emails using wordpress native customizer (compatible with WooCommerce) = 0.2.6 =